espruino/Espruino/README_BuildProcess.md

 * `ESPR_NO_SOFTWARE_I2C` - don't build in software I2C support
 * `ESPR_NO_BLUETOOTH_MESSAGES` - don't include text versions of Bluetooth error messages (just the error number)
 * `ESPR_LIMIT_DATE_RANGE` - limits the acceptable range for Date years (saves a few hundred bytes)
-* `ESPR_RTC_INITIALISE_TICKS` - STM32: how many systicks do we wait for the LSE to initialise.
-Usually 2s, so the default of 10 is fine for 84Mhz.
-Higher clocks need higher values here
-* `ESPR_RTC_ALWAYS_TRY_LSE` - STM32: If we boot and RTC is initialised but using LSI, try again at starting LSE
-* `ESPR_DELAY_MULTIPLIER` - STM32: At boot Espruino works out how many iterations are needed to produce a set time period of delay.
-You can hard-code this for a faster boot

 These are set automatically when `SAVE_ON_FLASH` is set (see `jsutils.h`)